 Organization of events (lantern procession, Christmas play, summer party, farewell parties)

 Each Kingergarten group has two parents' councils, the Nesthäkchen one parents' council.
 For each of these groups the parents' council is elected on the first parents' evening of the kindergarten year by the parents present in at least two ballots (1st and 2nd parents' council) in a secret vote.

 There is enough to do - and everyone pitches in

 All parents are regularly called upon when repairs or other manual work are due in the kindergarten and of course also when it comes to organizing the joint kindergarten parties.
 Carpools are organized, and in case of illness of the teachers the parents help out in the groups.

-There are also a number of working groups in which parents are responsible for larger tasks, e.g. organising the lunch group, the waiting list, gardening, shopping, the library or the kindergarten newspaper.
+There are also a number of working groups in which parents are responsible for larger tasks, e.g. organising the lunch group, gardening, shopping, the library or the kindergarten newspaper.

 In order to expand the offer for the children, the parents organize various courses in the afternoon, such as swimming, gymnastics, skiing, creative courses, etc..